Search Results :

 nopCommerce OAuth Single Sign-On (SSO) with ADFS as OAuth Provider

-nopCommerce OAuth Single Sign-On (SSO) module gives the ability to enable OAuth Single Sign-On for your nopCommerce store or site.
+nopCommerce OAuth Single Sign-On (SSO) plugin gives the ability to enable OAuth Single Sign-On for your nopCommerce store or site using ADFS as the OAuth Provider.
 Using Single Sign-On you can use only one password to access your nopCommerce store or site and services.
 Our module is compatible with all the OAuth-compliant identity providers.
-Here we will go through a step-by-step guide to configure Single Sign-On (SSO) between nopCommerce and ADFS considering ADFS as OAuth Provider.
+Here we will go through a step-by-step guide to configure Single Sign-On (SSO) between nopCommerce and ADFS.

 • Download the nopCommerce OAuth Single Sign-On (SSO) module.